-There are many times when gradualism is the best strategy, and there are countless examples of central banks taking this more cautious approach (Blinder 2006, Wilkins 2017, Lagarde 2022, Sack and Wieland 2000, Bernanke 2004, and Yellen 2017).
+There are many times when gradualism is the best strategy, and there are countless examples of central banks taking this more cautious approach.

 The reason it is used so often is because it applies to so many different situations.
-Uncertainty about the economic forecast (Reifschneider and Tulip 2019).
-Uncertainty about the monetary policy transmission mechanism (Greenspan 2004 and Havranek and Rusnak 2013).
-And uncertainty about economic fundamentals, like the natural rate of unemployment or the neutral rate of interest (see, for example, Orphanides and Williams 2002, 2006, and Wieland 2006.
-Uncertainty about the natural rate of unemployment was a key factor coming out of the Great Recession; see Kocherlakota 2010, Lacker 2012, and Daly et al. 2012.
-Currently, uncertainty about the neutral rate of interest has risen; see, for example, Lubik and Matthes 2023 and Mericle 2023).
+Uncertainty about the economic forecast.

+14 Uncertainty about the monetary policy transmission mechanism.

+15 And uncertainty about economic fundamentals, like the natural rate of unemployment or the neutral rate of interest.

 In this moment, we are grappling with all of these situations.
-At the Federal Reserve, we are not certain whether inflation is on track to return to 2%.
+At the Federal Reserve, we are not certain whether inflation is on track to return to 2 percent.
 We are unsure about the length of policy lags and whether they are behind us or still to be fully realized.
 And we are uncertain about whether the dynamics we observe today are cyclical remnants of the post-pandemic recovery or indicators of structural shifts and a new normal for the national and global economy.

-The truth is, none of these are knowable right now.
+The truth is none of these are knowable right now.
 And the perils of deciding too quickly when we are not sure are real.
 Declaring certainty without knowing is not just a missed forecast.
 It's a policy mistake.
 And it has the potential to leave a lasting imprint on the economy and negatively affect those we serve.

-Call to action
+Call to Action